asturias.com

 Information:

-In 1991, the rural sports team "Six Conceyos" was founded with the aim of recovering a series of disciplines that were about to become extinct.
-This date marks the beginning of rural sport as a competition in town squares, towns and cities throughout Asturias.
-A popularity that is endorsed in the 2000 year, when the Federation of Traditional Sports of Asturias.
+In 1991, the rural sports team "Seis Conceyos" was founded with the aim of reviving a series of disciplines that were on the verge of disappearing.
+This date marks the beginning of rural sports as a competition held in the squares of towns, villages, and cities throughout Asturias.
+This popularity was confirmed in 2000, when the Federation of Traditional Sports of Asturias.

 Currently this institution safeguards the essence of the sport by organizing competitions, registering federated athletes and promoting the virtues of this sport among the youngest.
 It is also responsible for marking and outlining the rules of the game and the Asturian specialties.
 The Principality presumes to safeguard a sport modality that in Spain the Basques and in the world the New Zealanders lead.